burianvlastimil/lightshot-print-screen-linux-handler/README.md

 It is a standard [POSIX](https://en.wikipedia.org/wiki/POSIX) (wiki) shell script, it should work in any [Linux](https://en.wikipedia.org/wiki/Linux) (wiki) distribution (more precisely, your [shell](https://en.wikipedia.org/wiki/Unix_shell) (wiki)).

+## What the script does NOT

+- It does not download Lightshot for you.
+- It does not install Lightshot for you.
+- It does not launch Lightshot for you!
+This is very important.

+## What the script does actually

+This script's sole purpose is to simulate (send) hotkey to Lightshot, be it Print, Control + Print, or anything else completely.

 ***

 ## Requirements